AAHIVM cares about the policy issues that affect our members, their practices, and their patients in all 50 states.

 When important issues come up at the state level, AAHIVM’s State White Coat Days give our Members the opportunity to petition their state lawmakers directly on issues they support.

 AAHIVM organizes White Coat Days with our local chapters, to allow our members to meet with state lawmakers as constituents, and doctors, and as experts in public health.

 For information about getting involved with a local AAHIVM chapter in your state or region, please visit the AAHIVM Chapters section.

 AAHIVM’s policy principles undergird all of our policy and advocacy efforts, and the issues for which we are always striving on behalf of our members.
 These principles are encapsulated in our Policy Platform, which was developed and is routinely added to by our Policy Committee, and voted on by our National Board.
 Please see the Policy Principles page to learn more.

 The Affordable Care Act (ACA) included many provisions important to HIV patients and HIV care providers that will be implemented over the next decade.
 Several of the most significant provisions are being implemented at the state level, giving each state broad power to determine how the requirements and provisions of the ACA will be fulfilled and organized.

-Two of the biggest changes, the Medicaid Expansion Option, and the creation of State Insurance Exchanges (Marketplaces) for individual and small group state insurance plans, are scheduled to begin in every state by 2014.
-Providers must learn what changes are happening in your state, and how to conenct your practice to the new systems in order to retain access to your patients.
+Two of the biggest changes, the Medicaid Expansion Option, and the creation of State Insurance Exchanges (Marketplaces) for individual and small group state insurance plans, began in every state by 2014.
+Providers must learn what changes are happening in your state, and how to connect your practice to the new systems in order to retain access to your patients.